caleb531/imessage-conversation-analyzer/README.md

 - `ContactNotFoundError`: raised if the specified contact was not found
 - `ConversationNotFoundError`: raised if the specified conversation was not found
+- `FormatNotSupportedError`: raised if the specified format is not supported by the library

 #### Using a specific timezone